 Here’s how these deliveries might work, according to those creating it: You order an item online and specify a window of time for it to be delivered to your place.
 As the package nears its destination, you get an alert telling you to come to the curb to retrieve your merchandise from a locked compartment in the vehicle.
 You unlock it with a PIN code that can be punched into a touchpad on the side of the vehicle or by scanning a barcode texted to your phone.

-We’ve never been closer to engaging people across their entire journey and assisting them with exactly what they need, when they need it.
-This evolution in consumer behaviour requires e-commerce retailers to stay a step ahead – because with heightened empowerment comes heightened expectations for every experience.
+We’ve never been closer to engaging people across their entire journey and assisting them with exactly what they need when they need it.
+This evolution in consumer behavior requires e-commerce retailers to stay a step ahead – because with heightened empowerment comes heightened expectations for every experience.
 And people expect those experiences to be useful, personal, and frictionless.

 If you can play to the research-obsessed curious customer’s needs, you can assist them in a way that gets them excited, relieves their anxiety, and pulls them into your experience so they don’t choose another brand over you